Spicy Cranberry Sauce with Pinot Noir

 In a dry skillet, roast peppercorns by shaking the pan over low to medium heat until the aroma of the peppercorns is released (about three minutes).
 Grind the roasted peppercorns and 4 star anise in a blender or pepper mill.
-Strain the blended seasonings.
 Mix in ground cloves, ground cinnamon, and ground fennel seeds.
 Grind the seasonings until very fine.
 Store in an airtight container.

 1 Heat oil in large saucepan over medium-high heat.
 Add cranberries and fresh ginger; stir until cranberries begin to burst, 3-5 minutes.